 We are aware that this situation may create a short position that could affect the share price, perhaps creating excessive premiums, which may prove detrimental to existing shareholders reinvesting, and to new investors trying to acquire shares.
+Of course in such situations, whilst there would potentially still be frequent allotments, there may be fewer allotments than in the case of employee share schemes.

-We recognise that the ability to use a block listing in situations such as these can be a useful tool for investment companies.
+We nevertheless recognise that the ability to use a block listing in situations such as these can be a legitimate tool for investment companies.

-In this type of situation, issuers should include information to support their application, which we may consider when establishing whether the conditions under LR3.5.2G have been met e.g.:
+In this type of situation, issuers should include information to support their application, which we may consider when establishing whether the conditions under LR 3.5.2G have been met e.g.:

-- evidence of a price premium - evidence of associated demand from third parties wishing to invest on a regular basis - evidence of frequency of issues evidence of where a meaningful time delay of having to make a one-off application would inhibit the ability to issue shares to investors etc, and - any other relevant information that supports the issuer's application.
+- evidence of a price premium - evidence of NAV management programme if such a programme is the reason for the application - investment companies wishing to use a block listing facility for NAV management purposes can demonstrate this by supplying us with some form of public statement that they will engage in NAV management.
+We consider that a suitable public statement would include a board resolution, an RNS announcement or a disclosure in a recently published prospectus - where applicable, evidence of frequency of issues evidence of where a meaningful time delay of having to make a one-off application would inhibit the ability to issue shares to investors etc, and - any other relevant information that supports the issuer's application.

-Issuers must of course bear in mind the market abuse regime when taking actions intended to influence market conditions.
+Issuers must of course bear in mind the market abuse regime when taking actions intended to influence market conditions